isacucho/FnMacAssistant/README.md

 1. download and install [Sideloadly](https://sideloadly.io)

-2. Download the newest version of FnMacAssistant and unzip it.
+2. Download the newest version of FnMacAssistant from [Releases](https://github.com/isacucho/FnMacAssistant/releases) and unzip it.

 <hr/>